niunmango/django-crud-example/README.md

-# A Simple Example of Django CRUD (Create, Retrieve, Update and Delete) Application Using Functional Based Views
+# A Simple Example of Django CRUD (Create, Retrieve, Update and Delete) Application Using Functional Based Views.
+Dockerization added

 We will use Django and functional based views to develop a simple application to allow one to create a new task, retrieve task list or a single task, update a task and delete a task.